rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/Angular-notes.md

 * **Process:** Serving refers to the act of running your application on a web server and making it accessible to users through a web browser.
 * **Output:** Serving doesn't generate any new files.
 It simply allows users to access and interact with the already-built application.
 * **Purpose:** Serving is used for testing and development purposes.
 It allows you to see how your application looks and behaves in a real environment without needing to deploy it.
-* **Frequency:** You can serve your application multiple times during development to test different changes and features.

 **Here's a table summarizing the key differences:**